The Botanical Signature

 Wild Rose Hips

-The rose hip is the fruit of the rose plant, a woody perennial of the genus Rosa, within the family Rosaceae.
+The rose hip is the fruit of the rose plant, a woody perennial of the genus Rosa, within the Rosaceae family.
 Several species of wild roses appear throughout the Ungava region wherever there is access to direct sunlight.
 Rose hips are commonly used in a variety of foods, beverages, and also in perfume.
-They are particularly high in vitamin C. Wild rose hips give to the gin its particular colour and contribute to its sweet-tart, fruity dimension.
+They are particularly high in vitamin C. Wild rose hips give the gin its particular colour and contribute to its sweet-tart, fruity dimension.

 Crowberry is a plant from the Ericaceae family that grows throughout Ungava.
 It can be found along the coast and across the tundra in sandy rocky areas.
 The plant is an evergreen shrub whose berries, which resemble blueberries, can be used in pies and jellies.
-The leaves, stems, and even roots of the plant have traditionally been used by the Inuit in herbal remedies.
 Crowberry contributes to the sweet-tart, fruity dimension of Ungava Canadian Premium Gin.

 Like crowberry, the Labrador tea belongs to the Ericaceae family.
 It can be found throughout the Ungava region and usually grows in dry rocky areas or in peat bogs.
 The plant is characterized by its clusters of tiny white fragrant flowers and distinctive evergreen leaves that are smooth on top and fuzzy underneath.
 Both the leaves and flowers contribute a herbal flavour to Ungava Canadian Premium Gin.